 Begins a new branch for development, starting from the revision specified in the manifest.

-<PROJECT_LIST> specifies which projects will participate in this topic branch.
+project-list argument specifies which projects participate in this topic

-Note: "." is a useful shorthand for the project in the current working directory.
+Note: A period ( . ) is shorthand for the project in the current working directory.

 Compares the working tree to the staging area (index) and the most recent commit on this branch (HEAD) in each project specified.
 Displays a summary line for each file where there is a difference between these three states.

-To see the status for only the current branch, run
+To see the status of just the current branch, run

-repo status.
-The status information will be listed by project.
-For each file in the project, a two-letter code is used:
+information is listed by project.
+For each file in the project, a two-letter code is used.